ryancara/Spektrafilm-LUT-Generator/README.md

 ### Required for CLF output

-- Python that can import Spektrafilm
+Python that can import Spektrafilm
-- The Python packages required by Spektrafilm
+The Python packages required by Spektrafilm
-- A Tkinter-capable Python if using the GUI
+A Tkinter-capable Python if using the GUI

 ### Required for CUBE output

-- Everything required for CLF output
+Everything required for CLF output
-- OpenColorIO command-line tools, specifically `ociobakelut`
+OpenColorIO command-line tools

 On macOS with Homebrew: